 I can’t express how good having this clarity in one line felt.
 It was like getting rid of a nasty sinus infection (or clearing one of your clogged nostrils).
 The clouds had lifted away.

-For starters, if you’re clueless about what you should post i.e. the topics you should select, our friend Vishnu from the intro has some effective prompts to get started, so I’ll defer to his blog post for that.
+If you’re clueless about what you should post on your social media i.e. the topics you should select, our friend Vishnu from the intro has some effective prompts to get started, so I’ll defer to his blog post for that.